Over half (53%) of consumers always research a purchase decision before buying, and your website is a key source of information.

 • Unsplash: free stock photo library

-Part of the advantage of having a well-structured blog is that it keeps the user on the brand’s website for longer periods of time.
+One advantage of a well-structured blog is that it keeps the user on the brand’s website longer.
 The longer a user remains on the company’s website, the more likely it is they’ll convert to a paying customer.
-That’s why each blog post should encourage the reader to click onto another post, check out a product page or learn more about the company.
+That’s why each blog post should encourage the reader to click onto another post, check out a product page, or learn more about the company.

 Screenshot of an article on the Credit Repair blog.